igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 {: title="Intra-domain Round-trip time (client-observer: upstream)"}

-The spin bit is an alternate marking generated signal and the only difference than {{AltMark}} is the size of the alternation that will change with the flight size each RTT.
-So it can be useful to segment the RTT and deduce the contribution to the RTT of the portion of the network between two on-path observers and it can be easily performed by calculating the delay between two or more measurement points on a single direction by applying {{AltMark}}.

-### Observer's algorithm and Waiting Interval
+### Observer's algorithm and Edge Rejection Interval

-Given below is a formal summary of the functioning of the observer every time a delay sample is detected.
-A packet containing the delay bit set to 1:
+To provide a formal description of the observer behavior, we define a "matching delay sample" to be a delay sample with the spin bit value that matched the spin bit value of then current spin period.

-*  if it has the same spin bit value of the current period and no delay sample was detected in the previous period, then it can be used as a left edge (i.e. to start measuring an RTT sample), but not as a right edge (i.e. to complete and RTT measurement since the last edge).
-If the observation point is symmetric (i.e. it can see both upload and download flows) and in the current period a delay sample was detected in the opposite direction (i.e. in the upload direction), the packet can also be used to compute the downstream RTT component.

-*  if it has the same spin bit value of the current period and a delay sample was detected in the previous period, then it can be used at the same time as a left or right edge, and to compute RTT component in both directions.
+Upon detecting a matching delay sample, if a matching delay sample was also detected in the previous period, then the two delay samples can be used to calculate RTT measurement.

-Like stated previously, every time an empty period is detected, the observer must restart the measurement process and consider the next delay sample that will come as the beginning of a new measure, then as a left edge.
-As a result, being able to assign the delay sample to the corresponding spin period becomes a crucial factor for the proper functioning of the entire algorithm.

-Considering that the division into periods is realized by exploiting the spin bit square wave, it is easy to understand that the presence of spurious spin edges -- caused by packet reordering -- would inevitably lead the observer to overestimate the amount of periods actually present in the transmission.
-This results in a greater number of empty periods detected and the consequent decrease of the actual RTT samples achievable.
-Therefore, in order to maximize the performance of the whole algorithm, the observer must implement a mechanism to filter out spurious spin edges.

-To face this problem the waiting interval has to be introduced.
+If the observer can observe both forward and return traffic flows, and it is able to determine, by observing the spin bit, which direction contains the client and the server:

+* If matching delay samples have been detected in both directions in the current spin period, they can be used to measure the observer-server half-RTT.

+* If a matching delay sample has been detected in client-to-observer direction, AND a matching delay sample had been detected in observer-to-client direction in the previous spin period, they can be used to measure the observer-client half-RTT.

+The described observer behavior depends on the ability to accurately identify current spin periods and to reject spurious spin edges, caused by packet reordering.
+Failure to do so will lead to many missed measurement opportunities and will decrease the amount of usable delay samples available to the observer.

-Basically, every time a spin bit edge is detected, the observer sets a time interval during which it rejects every potential spurious edges observed on the wire.
-While, at the end of the interval it starts again to accept changes in the spin bit value.
-This guarantees a proper protection against the spurious edges in relation to the size of the interval itself.
-For instance, an interval of 5ms is able to filter out edges that have been reordered by a maximum of 5ms.
-Clearly, the mechanism does its job for intervals smaller than the RTT of the observed connection (if RTT is smaller than the waiting interval the observer can't measure the RTT).
+To implement spurious edge rejection, every time a spin bit edge is detected, the observer starts a new spin period and begins a time interval during which it rejects spin edges.
+This guarantees protection against spurious edges due to packets that have been reordered by less than the time interval.
+The mechanism only works for intervals smaller than the RTT of the observed connection; if RTT is smaller than the edge rejection interval, the observer cannot measure the RTT.

 # Loss Bits